bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 ### Multiple coordinate systems

-If electrode positions are known in multiple coordinate systems (e.g., MRI, CT and MNI), these spaces can be distinguished by the optional `[_acq-<label>]` and `[_proc-<label>]` fields.
+If electrode positions are known in multiple coordinate systems (e.g., MRI, CT and MNI), these spaces can be distinguished by the optional `[_space-<label>]` and `[_proc-<label>]` fields.

+The optional space label (`[_space-<label>]_electrodes.tsv`) can be used to indicate the way in which electrode positions are interpreted.
+Examples include:

+-   `_space-orig` (electrodes are in the space originally extracted from the image, such as a T1 weighted MRI, CT, XRay or 2D operative photo).
+-   `_space-MNI152Lin` (electrodes are coregistred and scaled to a specific MNI template)
+-   `_space-Talairach` (electrodes are coregistred and scaled to Talairach space)

 Example: